bvanderveen/fcs/readme.md

 ## Setting system state

-Configure it to listen on a port (dig in source for now).
+The system listens on UDP port 46864, and broadcasts on port 46865

 Huck UDP packets of JSON at that port.
 For example, you could just hook a joystick to it: